Brendon45/Software-Engineering/0x13_Webstack_monitoring/learning_outcomes.md

 - Error logs are essential for diagnosing and troubleshooting issues within web servers, identifying the root causes of failures, and ensuring the stability and reliability of the server environment.

-- Monitoring, including infrastructure and application monitoring, combined with access and error logging, forms a comprehensive strategy for maintaining system health, detecting issues, and ensuring optimal performance and reliability of web services.
+NB: Monitoring, including infrastructure and application monitoring, combined with access and error logging, forms a comprehensive strategy for maintaining system health, detecting issues, and ensuring optimal performance and reliability of web services.